-While it is true that Scottish students don't pay tuition fees, it's not true that tuition is free.
+While it is true that most Scottish students don't pay tuition fees, it's not true that tuition is free.
 It currently costs £1,820 per year for Scottish students to study a degree in Scotland.
-The cost of tuition for eligible Scottish students is met by SAAS each year but you can usually only get this funding once at each level of study, with an extra year of funding available in case of emergencies.
+The cost of tuition for eligible Scottish students is met by SAAS each year but you have to apply for this support and can usually only get this funding once at each level of study, with an extra year of funding available in case of emergencies.
 This support is not income assessed.

-Bursary:
+BURSARY: